Skip to navigation Skip to content

 Materials do not circulate, but are available to users in the Special Collections Reading Room by appointment

-As of February 2024, only series 1 is available to researchers.
-The other series are currently in process and are not yet available to researchers.
+Series 1-4 are available to researchers.
+Series 5 is currently unprocessed and is not yet available to researchers.
 However, librarians are happy to assist with questions.
 Please contact Special Collections.

 Additional access restrictions apply to a small part of the collection; contact Special Collections for details.